pingcap/docs-cn/pd-control.md

 ## Install PD Control

+> **Note:**
+>
+> It is recommended that the version of the Control tool you use is consistent with the version of the cluster.

 ### Use TiUP command

 To use PD Control, execute the `tiup ctl pd:<pd_version> -u http://<pd_ip>:<pd_port> [-i]` command.